Leukodystrophies

 What Do You Need to Know?

-- Leukodystrophies = genetic disorders of myelin formation or maintenance (dysmyelination) — distinguish from acquired demyelination (MS, ADEM, PML)
+- Leukodystrophies = inherited disorders primarily affecting CNS white matter/myelin; they can be hypomyelinating, dysmyelinating, demyelinating, or degenerative — distinguish from acquired demyelination (MS, ADEM, PML)

-- Most leukodystrophies are autosomal recessive; Alexander disease is the only autosomal dominant leukodystrophy (GFAP mutations)
+- Most leukodystrophies are autosomal recessive; Alexander disease is the classic and most commonly tested autosomal dominant leukodystrophy (GFAP mutations) — LMNB1-related ADLD is a rare adult-onset exception

 - Krabbe disease: galactocerebrosidase (GALC) deficiency → globoid cells (pathognomonic); infantile onset, rapid decline